 What You Need to Know About Video Game Designer

-Video Game Designer Definition Design core features of video games.
+Occupation Description Design core features of video games.
 Specify innovative game and role-play mechanics, story lines, and character biographies.
 Create and maintain design documentation.
 Guide and collaborate with production staff to produce games as designed.

-Life As a Video Game Designer
+Daily Life Of a Video Game Designer

 - Keep abreast of game design technology and techniques, industry trends, or audience interests, reactions, and needs by reviewing current literature, talking with colleagues, participating in educational programs, attending meetings or workshops, or participating in professional organizations or conferences.